WinterJackson/phase-1-code-challenge/README.md

 ## Usage

-To use this project, follow these steps:
+To use this project, follow these steps below:

 1. Clone the repository: `git clone https://github.com/WinterJackson/phase-1-code-challenge.git`
 2. Open the `index.html` file in a web browser.